m-sementsov/ocserv-vpn/README.md

-Simple VPN server based on ocserv for a private VPN server on 1 core / 1GB machine
+Simple VPN server based on ocserv for hosting on 1 core / 1GB machine

 > Let's Encrypt/ACME client and library written in Go
 >